15 days Yunnan Tibet tour to Kathmandu

-Spend the whole day on visiting the highlights in Shangri-la, a mystical and harmoniuos place that was firstly described in the 1933 novel Lost Horizon by British author James Hilton.
-Start the trip by heading to Sumtseling Monastery, wiich is regarded as the larggest Tibetan Buddhism Temple in Yunnan.
-The monastery was constructed imitating the design of the Polata Palace in Lhasa, where you will visit in the next two days, and hence came the alias 'the little Potala Palace'.
+Spend the whole day on visiting the highlights in Shangri-la, a mystical and harmonious place that was firstly described in the 1933 novel Lost Horizon by British author James Hilton.
+Start the trip by heading to Sumtseling Monastery, which is regarded as the largest Tibetan Buddhism Temple in Yunnan.
+The monastery was constructed imitating the design of the Polata Palace in Lhasa, and hence came the alias 'the little Potala Palace'.

-Afterwards, drive to Pudacuo National Park in the east of Shangri-la.
-Regarded as one of the most biodiversity regions of the world, the park well preserves many classic features of China’s southwestern region together with various aspects of traditional nomadic Tibetan plateau life.
-Focus on visiting two lakes in the park, Bitahai Lake and Shudu Lake.
+Afterward, drive to Pudacuo National Park, the park well preserves many classic features of China’s southwestern region together with various aspects of traditional nomadic Tibetan plateau life.
 Bitahai Lake is also called the pearl of the Plateau because of its intact natural landscape, while Shudu Lake is famous for the various wild animals and plants around the lake.
 Visit a local Tibetan family during the visit to the park.

-Upon returning from the national park, have a chance to explore Shangri-la Tibetan Ancient Town.on your own.
-It will be a great experience to climb up to the top of Guishan Hill to witness the largest Prayer Wheel of the world and have a panoramic view of shangrila county.
-In the evening, visit a Tibetan's family to experience the local life in the bonfire party with Tibetan dance and music, try some Tibetan home-made yak butter tea.
+Lastly, explore Shangri-la Tibetan Ancient Town.
+It will be a great experience to climb up to the top of Guishan Hill to witness the largest Prayer Wheel of the world and have a panoramic view of Shangri-La county.

 Drive to the Shangri-la airport for the departure for Lhasa, and the flight will take about 2 hours.
 Upon arrival, be met and assisted to the hotel near Jokhang Temple by your local guide and driver.
 The rest of the day is left free for you to relax and start acclimatizing the high altitude.
 Start your overland tour in Tibet tomorrow morning.